Jonathan India Player Props: Reds vs. Padres

 Jonathan India At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 42nd, his on-base percentage ranks 20th, and he is 107th in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks 56th in batting average, 31st in on-base percentage, and 118th in slugging.

-- In nine games this season (32.1%), India has picked up an RBI, including two games with multiple runs batted in.
+- India has driven in a run in nine games this year (31.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.